deutschj/sysperfeval/README.md

 [8K, 16K)              5 |                                                    |
 ```

+pmlock.bt, pmheld.bt to further analyze futex syscalls (manages lock blocking)

+- postgres binary unfortunately did not have debug symbols (prebuilt container) - this would have allowed a deeper dive into e.g. code paths responsible for futex syscalls

 - find out how much running Kubernetes slows the IO
 - find out what else, besides replica syncing, slows the io